DxO PhotoLab vs Lightroom (2026): Which RAW Editor Is Better?

 - No mobile or cloud sync

-- Slower catalog/organization tools
+- Slower catalog and organization tools

 - Smaller preset and plugin ecosystem